-Complaints investigators: Complaints investigators are responsible and accountable for the management of the investigation at stage 2.
-They may work in a service delivery team or as part of a centralised customer service team.
-They will be involved in investigating and co-ordinating all aspects of the response to the customer.
+Complaints investigator: The complaints investigator is responsible and accountable for the management of the investigation.
+They may work in a service delivery team or as part of a centralised customer service team, and will be involved in the investigation and in co-ordinating all aspects of the response to the customer.
 This may include preparing a comprehensive written report, including details of any procedural changes in service delivery that could result in wider opportunities for learning across the organisation.

-All our staff: A complaint may be made to any member of our staff.
+All staff: A complaint may be made to any member of staff in [the organisation].
 So all staff must be aware of the CHP and how to handle and record complaints at the frontline stage.
-They should also be aware of who to refer a complaint to, in case they are unable to personally handle the matter.
-We encourage all staff to try to resolve complaints early, as close to the point of service delivery as possible, and quickly to prevent escalation.]
+They should also be aware of who to refer a complaint to, in case they are not able to personally handle the matter.
+We encourage all staff to try to resolve complaints early, as close to the point of service delivery as possible, and quickly to prevent escalation.